alphagov/govspeak-preview/app/assets/markdown/guide.md

 ### Example callout

-Do not bold 'Example'.
-Use the appropriate heading Markdown above the example markdown if you need to draw attention to the information
+Use the appropriate heading Markdown above the example Markdown if you need to draw attention to the information.

     $E
     Open the pod bay doors.